 How to Express a Dog’s Anal Glands

 There are two ways to express your dog’s anal glands—externally and internally.
-You’re probably going to want to try externally first because it’s a bit less gross.
+You’re probably going to want to try externally first because it is a bit less gross.
 But if that doesn’t work, internally will be the next option.
 Below are the steps you’ll need to follow to express your dog’s anal glands.

 How to Express Your Dog’s Anal Glands Internally